sunnywong314/sunnywong314.github.io/_pages/hypervelocity.md

 ## Shocking and Mass Loss of Compact Donor Stars in Type Ia Supernovae

 In this paper [Wong, White & Bildsten 2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...973...65W/abstract), we model the interaction between type Ia supernova ejecta and a low-mass helium white dwarf/ helium star companion.
+We find that about 0.01 - 0.02 solar-masses of helium is swept up along with the ejecta.
+As a result of entropy deposition, the donor expands to ~0.1 - 0.2 solar-radii and remains luminous for about 10,000 years.
+The post-explosion properties of our helium white dwarf donor agrees reasonably with one of the hypervelocity stars, D6-2.

+Below are movies from our 3D hydrodynamical simulations of a low-mass helium white dwarf donor.
+The left panel shows fraction of material belonging to the donor (yellow) and to the ejecta (blue).
+The right panel shows density.

+As the ejecta sweeps around the donor white dwarf, a low-density cavity is created behind the donor.
+Some helium is swept up into the ejecta.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/movies/movie_dr_1.mp4){: .align-center}